 Step-by-step directions

-3. In the meantime, trim any excess fat on the exterior of the pork roast.
-Cut pork into smaller pieces about 4-5 inches long and then place it in the Instant Pot.
+- Prep the meat.
+Trim any excess fat on the exterior of the pork roast and cut it into smaller pieces about 4-5 inches long and then place it in the Instant Pot.

-4. Uncover and remove skin from the chile peppers.
-Remove the seeds if you don’t want your dish too spicy.
+- Blend the veggies.
+Remove charred skin and seeds from the chile peppers.
 Add the broiled vegetables into a large blender with cilantro, garlic and salt.
 Blend until smooth.

-6, Cover pressure cooker and secure the lid then set for 75 minutes high pressure.
-Make sure the vent is in sealing position.
+- Cook the pork.
+Cover pressure cooker and secure the lid then set for 75 minutes high pressure.
 Let it natural pressure release for 20-30 minutes then release any remaining pressure.
 Open and remove the lid.
 Pork should be fall apart fork tender.

 Recipe tips and FAQs